bitprj/Intro-To-Serverless/.github/ISSUE_TEMPLATE/feature-request.md

 ### Use-cases
 <!---
 What can this feature be used for?
 Will it be used for setup for the course?
 Will it enhance the students' understanding of serverless?
-Will it imporve the overall curriculum structure?
+Will it make tests more efficient and provide better feedback to students?
 -->

 ### Proposal